markertmer/enigma/README.md

   (Each of these keys results in an `A`, `B`, `C`, and `D` shift of 9)

 ###IMPLICATIONS FOR PROBABILITY
-On the face, the chance of guessing a correct 5-digit key appears to be one in 100,000 (all the numbers from 00000 to 99999).
+On its face, the chance of guessing a correct 5-digit key appears to be one in 100,000 (all the numbers from 00000 to 99999).
 However, the chances are somewhat better than that:
-* The key 00000 results in no shifts, and therefore no encryption: subtract 1

 * There are 14,760 cases where guessing a key would result in being equivalent to __one__ other: subtract 14,760
 * There are 1,022 cases where guessing a key would result in being equivalent to __two__ other keys: subtract 2,044 (1,022 * 2)
 * There is 1 case where guessing a key would result in being equivalent to __three__ other keys: subtract 3

-* 100,000 - 1 - 14,760 - 2,044 - 3 = 83,192
+* 100,000 - 14,760 - 2,044 - 3 = 83,193

-The chance of guessing a correct key is one in 83,192.
+Accounting for this, the chance of guessing a correct key for a given encryption becomes one in 83,193.